The Watchtower: Distribution

 The magazine is printed in nineteen countries.
-As of 2025, each issue of the Public Edition has an average circulation of 36.3 million copies in 419 languages.
-The monthly production of the Study Edition is not stated in the English edition; in January 2018 the Russian edition stated a circulation of 13,825,000.
+As of 2025, each issue of the Public Edition has an average circulation of 31.744 million copies in 461 languages.
+The monthly production of the Study Edition is not stated in the English edition; in January 2018 the Russian edition stated a circulation of 13.825 million.
+The Study Edition is published in 541 languages.

 The Public Edition is distributed by Jehovah's Witnesses in the course of their public ministry including door-to-door canvassing, approaching people in public places, given informally to acquaintances and professionals, or left as reading material in waiting areas.
 The Study Edition is generally distributed only to members but is made available to members of the public attending the study of The Watchtower at congregation meetings.

 The magazine has been made available in various accessible formats.
 Selected articles were provided in Braille since 1960 with the full magazine available in 1979.
 It has also been made available in various audio formats since 1998.
 Jehovah's Witnesses' official website provides content from The Watchtower in various digital formats.